stjude-dnb-binfcore/sc-epigenie/analyses/upstream-analysis/README.md

 - `project_parameters.Config.yaml` located at the `root_dir`.
 - `future.globals.maxSize` is hardwired coded in the `run-upstream-analysis.R`.
 If necessary, user can increase/decrease resources.

+## 🚧 Container Update Needed

+Note: The `01A_run_signac_qc.Rmd` script currently runs outside the container because the required packages `GenomeInfoDb` and `biovizBase` are not yet included in the Docker image.
+All other components of the module execute within the container as expected.

+This will be resolved in a future update when the container is rebuilt with the missing dependencies.

 ### Run module on an interactive session on HPC within the container